Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 The basis templates can be chosen arbitrarily and should be optimized for the application.
 In practice, the basis is finite, so linear combinations of its elements may only approximate the full waveform.
 For waveforms with a finite support in time $\Delta T$ and frequency $\Delta F$, the Nyquist theorem establishes that at most $2\Delta T\Delta F$ independent basis components can be orthonormal over that area, setting a bound on the necessary $M$.

-With such a basis definition, we can re-frame homodyne.
-In a homodyne readout, data are measured in the form of a sampled time-series of real values that is classically convertible into a time, frequency, or arbitrary basis.
-The homodyne measures ${P_j = \rve{P}_{\mathrm{out}}(t_j)}$ to produce $\rv{h}_{\textsc{hd}}(f_j)$, discretized in time and frequency.
-The use of sampling in an analog-to-digital converter is a choice of basis that is orthogonal by having non-overlapping support in the time domain.
-Given this choice, we can classically process the homodyne readout to produce the set of coefficients $\int_{-\infty}^{\infty}\dd f d^*_k(f) \rv{h}_{\textsc{hd}}(f)$.
+With such a basis definition, we can reframe homodyne.
+In a homodyne readout, data are measured in the form of a sampled timeseries of real values that is classically convertible into a time, frequency, or arbitrary basis.
+The homodyne measures ${P_j = \qrv{P}_{\mathrm{out}}(t_j)}$ to produce $\qrv{h}_{\textsc{hd}}(f_j)$, discretized in time and frequency.
+The use of sampling in an analog-to-digital converter is a choice of basis that is orthogonal by having nonoverlapping support in the time domain.
+Given this choice, we can classically process the homodyne readout to produce the set of coefficients $\int_{-\infty}^{\infty}\dd f d^*_k(f) \qrv{h}_{\textsc{hd}}(f)$.

 Photon counting relies on a different set of temporal-mode basis with critical differences.
 First, the measurement is not a continuous field amplitude, but rather a discrete set of photons counted in each mode.
-Second, the basis is physically implemented in hardware, rather than being a classical post-processing choice.
-This means that, third, the measurement occurs in each basis element directly and cannot be classically post-processed into an alternate basis.
+Second, the basis is physically implemented in hardware, rather than being a classical postprocessing choice.
+This means that, third, the measurement occurs in each basis element directly and cannot be classically postprocessed into an alternate basis.
 Correspondingly, photon counts can be labeled or tagged by a specific basis in which they trigger.
 Finally, the basis is chosen to be orthogonal to the DC fringe offset, which fundamentally changes the nature of quantum noise.